Key takeaways:

 There are several factors to consider before you set your commercial cleaning prices and start getting cleaning contracts:

-Charge enough to cover your overhead costs during the time you’re working.
+Your commercial cleaning prices should be high enough to cover your overhead expenses during the time you’re working.
 For example, if your hourly overhead rate is $18, you need to earn enough to cover that cost—plus labor, supplies, and profit margin.

-Christine Hodge of Clearview Washing recommends raising your rates to keep up with overhead costs.
-Her team raised prices by 15% in one year, “We wanted to encourage people to save their credit cards on file and auto charge, and we wanted to keep up with the credit card transaction fees.”
+Christine Hodge of Clearview Washing recommends adjusting your rates regularly to stay ahead of rising overhead costs.
+Her team increased prices by 15% in one year to offset transaction fees and encourage clients to keep their credit cards on file for automatic payments.

 Building type